-Depending on the work to be undertaken, all or some of the following are required for checking and maintained on an ongoing basis:
+Depending on the work to be undertaken, all or some of the following are required for checking and must be maintained, renewed and/or updated as necessary on an ongoing basis:

-- confirming identity e.g. driver's license or other photo identification (upon commencement); - Working with Children Check (upon commencement and 2 months prior to expiry date); - VIT teacher registration (upon commencement and annual registration renewals for the duration of the teacher's employment with the School); - National Police Record Check (upon commencement and 2 months prior to expiry date) - Personal references that address the persons suitability for the job and working with children (upon commencement); - child safety statement in advertisements; - child safety responsibilities in position descriptions; - child safety questions asked during interviews.
+- confirming identity e.g. driver's license or other photo identification (upon commencement); - Working with Children Check (upon commencement and 2 months prior to expiry date); - VIT teacher registration (upon commencement and annual registration renewals for the duration of the teacher's employment with the School); - National Police Record Check (upon commencement and 2 months prior to expiry date) - Personal references that address the persons suitability for the job and working with children (upon commencement);

+- child safety statement in advertisements setting out the job's requirements regarding child safety and wellbeing and the relevant qualification and experience in relation to child safety and wellbeing; - child safety responsibilities in position descriptions; - child safety questions asked during interviews.

-All information required by the School is to be up to date at all times.
-Any changes are to be communicated to the Human Resources Department.
+Where such information is required by the School, it must be kept up to date by the staff member/volunteer/contractor.
+Any changes are to be communicated to the People and Culture team.